1. Output information

 • expenditure on knowledge transfer activities (including technology transfers) associated with R&D, and which contribute to the dissemination and application of scientific and technical knowledge

-This concept is the basis for many of the data tables associated with the R&D by the UK government expenditure statistical bulletin.
+This concept is the basis for many of the data tables associated with the Research and development expenditure by the UK government (GovERD) statistical bulletin.

-Knowledge transfer activities (including technology transfers) are activities designed to help the conveyance of ideas, research, results and skills between researchers, businesses and wider communities.
+Knowledge transfer activities (including technology transfers) are designed to help the conveyance of ideas, research, results, and skills between researchers, businesses, and wider communities.
 These actions contribute to the dissemination and application of scientific and technical knowledge, including consultancy services, demonstration projects, and sharing information.
 For example, developing partnerships, establishing forums for knowledge exchange, specialist training, and licensing.
-As well as being included in the estimates of total government expenditure on R&D and related knowledge transfer, in Tables 1 and 2, they are separately identified in Tables 5 and 6.

-The UK government has seven publicly-funded research councils responsible for supporting, coordinating and promoting research and development in seven distinct fields.
+The UK government has seven publicly funded research councils responsible for supporting, coordinating, and promoting R&D in seven distinct fields.
 From 2018, the research councils became part of UK Research and Innovation (UKRI).
+Research England and Innovate UK also became part of UKRI.

 The research councils cover the full spectrum of academic disciplines from the medical and biological sciences to the arts and humanities.